-- (a) Subject to the applicable contributory drainage area limitation specified at Subsection 21-42.4o2; - (b) Designed to infiltrate into the subsoil; - (c) Designed with underdrains; - (d) Designed to maintain at least a ten-foot-wide area of native vegetation along at least 50% of the shoreline and to include a stormwater runoff retention component designed to capture stormwater runoff for beneficial reuse, such as irrigation; - (e) Designed with a slope of less than 2%; - (f) Designed with a slope of equal to or greater than 2%; - (g) Manufactured treatment devices that meet the definition of green infrastructure at Subsection 21-42.2; - (h) Manufactured treatment devices that do not meet the definition of green infrastructure at Subsection 21-42.2.
+- (a) subject to the applicable contributory drainage area limitation specified at Section 21-42.4.0.2; - (b) designed to infiltrate into the subsoil; - (c) designed with underdrains; - (d) designed to maintain at least a 10-foot wide area of native vegetation along at least 50 percent of the shoreline and to include a stormwater runoff retention component designed to capture stormwater runoff for beneficial reuse, such as irrigation; - (e) designed with a slope of less than two percent; - (f) designed with a slope of equal to or greater than two percent; - (g) manufactured treatment devices that meet the definition of green infrastructure at Section 21-42.2; - (h) manufactured treatment devices that do not meet the definition of green infrastructure at Section 21-42.2 .

-Table 2 Green Infrastructure BMPs for Stormwater Runoff Quantity

-(or for Groundwater Recharge and/or Stormwater Runoff Quality with a Waiver or Variance from N.J.A.C.
+Table 2 Green Infrastructure BMPs for Stormwater Runoff Quantity (or for Groundwater Recharge and/or Stormwater Runoff Quality with a Waiver or Variance from N.J.A.C.
 7:8-5.3)

-Best Management Practice Stormwater Runoff Quality TSS Removal Rate (percent) Stormwater Runoff Quantity Groundwater Recharge Minimum Separation from Seasonal High- Water Table (feet)
+Best Management Practice Stormwater Runoff Quality TSS Removal Rate (percent) Stormwater Runoff Quantity Groundwater Recharge Minimum Separation from Seasonal High Water Table (feet)

-Bioretention system 80% or 90% Yes Yes ^(b) No ^(c) 2 ^(b) 1 ^(c)
+Bioretention System 80 or 90 Yes Yes ^(b) No ^(c) 2 ^(b) 1 ^(c)

-Infiltration basin 80% Yes Yes 2
+Infiltration Basin 80 Yes Yes 2

-Sand filter ^(b) 80% Yes Yes 2
+Sand Filter ^(b) 80 Yes Yes 2

-Standard constructed wetland 90% Yes No N/A
+Standard Constructed Wetland 90 Yes No N/A

-Wet pond ^(d) 50% to 90% Yes No N/A
+Wet Pond ^(d) 50-90 Yes No N/A